IDAES/idaes-pse/docs/property_models/water.rst

 Phase Presentation
 ~~~~~~~~~~~~~~~~~~

-The property package wrapper can present the fluid phase information to the
+The property package wrapper can present fluid phase information to the
 IDAES framework in different ways.
 See the
 :ref:`class reference <property_models/water:Iapws95ParameterBlock>` for details
 on how to set these options.
 The ``phase_presentation=PhaseType.MIX`` option